lolicato/OpenBuilder/README.md

-# OpenBuilder v0.1.1
+# OpenBuilder v1.0.2

-OpenBuilder is a web-based tool for molecular modeling workflows built with **Python**, **MDAnalysis**, and **Streamlit**.
-It is designed to simplify structural preparation, analysis, and visualization tasks commonly encountered in computational structural biology and molecular simulations.
+OpenBuilder is a **web interface for COBY** designed specifically for building (and in the futurea nalyzing) **MARTINI coarse-grained molecular simulations**.

+Built with **Python**, **MDAnalysis**, and **Streamlit**, OpenBuilder aims to make simulation system preparation, analysis, and visualization more accessible through an intuitive web interface, without sacrificing reproducibility or local control.

 ![Application GUI](./pictures/GUI.png)

 ---

-## Features
+## Features and Future Directions

-- Interactive **web interface** powered by Streamlit
+- Interactive web interface powered by Streamlit
-- Integration with **MDAnalysis** for trajectory and structure handling
-- Tools for molecular system preparation and analysis
-- Lightweight environment setup using **Conda**
-- Designed for reproducible computational workflows
+- System preparation workflows built on COBY
+- Local-first execution model
+- Future hosted deployment at **open-builder.com**

 ---

 ## Installation

-We recommend installing OpenBuilder using the provided **Conda environment**.
+We recommend installing OpenBuilder using the provided Conda environment.

-### 1. Create the environment
+### Create the environment

 ```bash
 conda env create -f environment.yml
 ```

-### 2. Activate the environment
+### Activate the environment

 ```bash
 conda activate openBuilder